 |Module Convenor: Bart MacCarthy|

 The module provides a thorough grounding in concepts and principles that are essential for the successful management of operations in contemporary organisations.
-Module topics include: the role of the operations function and the major variables in managing operations; service operations management, including service systems design and queuing systems; quality concepts and the management of quality; supply chain management concepts including material and information flows, supply chain dynamics, forecasting and order fulfillment, sales and operations planning, postponement and mass customisation; lean thinking and lean concepts and process excellence; project management concepts and methods.
+Module topics include: the role of the operations function and the major variables in managing operations; service operations management, including service systems design and queuing systems; quality concepts and the management of quality; supply chain management concepts including material and information flows, supply chain dynamics, forecasting, sales and operations planning, postponement and mass customisation; lean thinking and lean concepts and process excellence; project management concepts and methods.

 The module aims to provide a thorough grounding in key concepts in contemporary operations.
 It is taught in a manner appropriate to an MBA audience and draws upon the latest management approaches and thinking.
 Specifically it aims to develop understanding of: